-As a co-founder of SME Sustainability Society, Jane wishes to promote Sustainability in the SME community is their workplace where they should have a sense of belonging," Jane elaborated.
-Carrots rather than Sticks As an example of how Jenston uses positive reinforcement over punitive measures, they introduced a punctuality leave (one day for every 6 months) to address the issue of staff turning up late for work.
+As a co-founder of SME Sustainability Society, Jane wishes to promote Sustainability in the SME community Carrots rather than Sticks As an example of how Jenston uses positive reinforcement than punitive measures, they introduced a punctuality leave (one day for every 6 months) to address the issue of staff turning up late for work.
 It has proven to be very effective.
 The number of staff who have been 100% punctual has improved from 50% to 95%.
 Jane also believes in the importance of training and development.
 Jenston is very generous in encouraging staff to attend training programmes.
-"The management is willing to let staff join seminars during office hours.
+"The management is willing to let staff join the seminars during office hours.
 We are open to different kinds of classes, even though they may not be relevant to our work.
-We think our staff can benefit from a well-rounded learning experience.
+We think our staff can benefit from learning different things.
 They are building up the knowledge and we see the value of it."
 The Impact A Motivated Workforce Jenston Technology is a participant of the Hong Kong SME Business Sustainability Index compiled by the CUHK Centre for Sustainability and was ranked the 2nd in its 5th edition.
 Jane believes that participating in the Index survey has helped her company understand more what business sustainability means.
 The company also received the Grand Award and Sustainability Award (SME) of the 2016/17 HKMA Hong Kong Sustainability Award.
 She feels that these awards can be a useful incentive to encourage more companies to pursue sustainable business practices.
 She encourages the government to provide more support and recognition to this kind of awards.
 Some people may dismiss the value of CSR (e.g. volunteer work) if it is simply used as a reputation management tool.
 In Jenston Technology's case, CSR policy and practices started off with a genuine interest to serve the community and engage the staff.
 CSR is integrated into the company's culture and is an integral component of its talent engagement strategy.
 It has helped the development of esprit de corp and staff morale.
 Seen in this light, even traditional CSR can be a staff engagement strategy - if it is genuinely deployed pursuant to the purpose and values of a company.
 For SMEs, this may be an effective and relatively easier first step to do good and do well.
-Building A Happy Workforce HKSAR Jane is interested in moving forward into more strategic and innovative CSR practices.
-Whilst this may take more time to develop, she is keen on learning more, gaining greater exposure to and inspiration from like-minded organisations who share similar mindset and values.
+Building A Happy Workforce HKSAR Jane is interested in moving forward into more strategic CSR practices.
+Whilst this may take more time to develop, she is keen on learning more, gaining great exposure to and inspiration from like-minded organisations who share similar mindset and values.
 Championing Business Sustainability amongst SMEs Jane has co-founded the newly launched SME Sustainability Society formed under the auspices of the CUHK Centre for Sustainability.
-She thinks that the Society will be a good platform to promote innovative CSR pratices and cultivate SMEs business sustainability leadership.
-Through knowledge sharing, sustainability literacy can be enhanced and she hopes more SMEs will consider strategic CSR as a management model to achieve business sustainability.
+She thinks peer to peer learning and support will be valuable in raising the sustainability standard of companies - especially amongst SMEs.